YaredDemissie/open-existing-chrome-application-with-selenium/README.md

 10. Copy the path for the 'User Data' folder on you machine.
 For Windows users, it'll be something like the following (Make sure to change PLACE_HOLDER with the username on you machine): **C:\Users\<PLACE_HOLDER>\AppData\Local\Google\Chrome\User Data** For Mac users it will be soemthing like the following (Make sure to change PLACE_HOLDER with the username on you machine): **Users/<PLACE_HOLDER>/Library/Application Support/Google/Chrome/Default**
 11. Go to the command line and write the follwing (After replaceing PLACE_HOLDER with the 'User Data' folder path inside of double quotes): **chrome.exe --remote-debugging-port=9250 --user-data-dir=PLACE_HOLDER** For Windows users, it's necessary to add Chrome to the path for this command to work.
 12. Run the code by writing **python file.py** in the command line where in the path where the code is located

-## How to Use?
-1. Clone the repostory
-2. Download the necessary applications and libraries
-2. Replace **CHROME_PATH** with the path where Chorme Driver is installed on your machine.
-3. Run the code by running **python file.py** in a command prompt

 ## Code Style
 Standard